Khauff

 Khauff (translation: Fear) is a 2000 Indian Hindi-language action thriller film directed by Sanjay Gupta, starring Sanjay Dutt and Manisha Koirala.
-It was a remake of the Hollywood film The Juror.
+It was an unofficial remake of the American film The Juror.
+It was released on 3 March 2000.

 Plot

 Neha witnesses the Mafia slaying of a police officer and is forced to give a confession to the police, putting her life in danger.
 Meanwhile, Neha falls in love with Vicky, aka Babu.
-However, she realizes Vicky is not really who he is and is just a killer hired to prevent her from testifying against the culprits.
-Than begins her uncertain life.
-In the end, Babu kills all the culprits, Neha kills Samrat, and himself is killed by Neha as he killed all her dear ones so that she can be alive.
+However, she realizes Vicky is not really who he is and is actually an assassin, hired to prevent her from testifying against the culprits.
+Then begins her uncertain life.
+In the end, Babu kills all the culprits.
+Neha kills Babu.
 Before dying, Babu realises his mistake and says that he has done a good job, thus ending the fearful life which made her life a hell.